KaBlam!

-KaBlam! (stylized as KaBLaM!) is an American animated sketch comedy television series that ran on Nickelodeon from 1996 to 2000.
+KaBlam! (stylized as KaBLaM!) is an American animated sketch comedy anthology television series that ran on Nickelodeon from October 11, 1996 to May 27, 2000, with repeats until November 2, 2001.
 The series was created by Robert Mittenthal, Will McRobb, and Chris Viscardi.
 The show was developed as a fully animated showcase for alternative forms of animation that were more common in indie films and commercials.
-Each episode thus features a collection of short films in different innovative styles of animation, bridged by the characters Henry and June, who introduce the short animations and have adventures of their own in between.
+Each episode thus features a collection of short films in different innovative styles of animation, bridged by the characters Henry and June, who introduce the short animations and have zany hijinks of their own in between.

-Although SNICK aired many Nicktoons not part of its block, KaBlam! was the only Nicktoon created for SNICK.
+The show first premiered on Friday nights as part of "More Nick".
+A block that extended Nickelodeon programming to 8:30pm on prime time.
 The show was a critical and commercial success.
 The show was last aired as a part of Nickelodeon's 'The Splat' programming block on October 8 and 9, 2016.
+It would start to air again as part of Pluto TV's 90s kids block.

 Production

-The segment creators include David Fain, Tim Hill, Steve Holman, Emily Hubley, Mark Marek, Mike Pearlstein, Mo Willems, and Cote Zellers.
+The segment creators include David Fain, Tim Hill, Stephen Holman, Emily Hubley, Mark Marek, Mike Pearlstein, Mo Willems, and Cote Zellers.
 The theme song and all of the original background music on the show was provided by the Moon Ska Stompers, a band that consists of King Django, Victor Rice, and members of The Toasters and The New York Ska-Jazz Ensemble.
 The bulk of the soundtrack was 30-second instrumental clips of songs from The Toasters' album D.L.T.B.G.Y.D., while the theme song itself is a shortened version of the Toasters song "2-Tone Army".
 Tracks from the Associated Production Music library were also utilized.

 KaBlam! was the first show to be spun off of All That.
 It was pitched to Nickelodeon in 1994 and aired two years later.
 The pilot episode, "Your Real Best Friend", was created in 1995 and finished in 1996.
 One of the shorts, Mo Willems's The Off-Beats was initially produced as standalone short films for Nickelodeon; but after it was nominated for a cable ACE award, more segments were produced for KaBlam!

 The show began production in 1995 and premiered on October 11, 1996.
-The show ran for four seasons, totaling 48 episodes.
-The final episode was broadcast on January 22, 2000.
+The show ran for four seasons, totaling 48 episodes plus 4 specials.
+(52 episodes total) The final episode, "Just Chillin" was broadcast on May 27, 2000.
+Kablam! was the final series to be greenlit (along with Hey Arnold!) while Geraldine Laybourne was still the president of Nickelodeon.

 In 2010, Mark Marek, who created the Henry and June shorts, co-created the Warner Bros.
 Animation-produced cartoon, MAD.
-Julia McIlvaine, who voiced June, has appeared in a few episodes.
+Julia McIlvaine, who voiced June, also appeared in a few episodes.